cgeneske/CyberArkEPMLCDLifecycle/README.md

 The login you create for this utility only needs marked as **"Allow to manage Sets"** along with **"View Only Set Admin"** bindings on any Sets that will be in scope for this utility.

 This utility does not require any modifying access to EPM.

+For complete instructions on how to create a user in EPM, see official CyberArk documentation [here](https://docs.cyberark.com/EPM/Latest/en/Content/Admin/AccountAdministrator.htm#Managesetusers).

 ## Windows Credential Manager Considerations
 The PAM and EPM API user credentials may be retrieved from either the Windows Credential Manager or optionally, from CyberArk PAM itself via the Central Credential Provider (CCP).
 This technique ensures the script remains free of any hard-coded secrets while simultaneously remaining compatible with a prompt-less, non-interactive (Scheduled Task) implementation pattern.